 1. Published primary sources of information

-1) Memoirs of Abel's contemporaries
+1) Memoirs of contemporaries of Abel

 2) Documents and their fragments

-A) An article titled “Soothsayer Abel.
-New authentic information about his fate ”, published in the magazine“ Russian Archive ”in 1878, represents, according to the anonymous author,“ an extract from ”the archival“ Case of the peasant Vasily Vasiliev, who is in the Kostroma province in the Babaevsky monastery under the name of Hieromonk Adam , and then called Abel, and about the book he wrote.
-Started March 17th 1796, 67 sheets ”.
+AND) An article titled “Soothsayer Abel.
+New authentic information about his fate”, published in the journal “Russian Archive” in 1878, is, according to an anonymous author, “an extract from” the archival “Case of the peasant Vasily Vasilyev, located in the Kostroma province in the Babaevsky monastery under the name of Hieromonk Adam , and then called Abel, and about the book he composed.
+Started on March 17, 1796, 67 leaves.”

-The article contains: 1) Extracts from the secret letter of Governor-General Zaborovsky to Prosecutor General Count A.N.
-Samoilov in connection with the arrest of monk Abel on February 19, 1796.
-2) Protocol of Abel's interrogation of March 5, 1796 in the Secret Expedition.
+The article contains: 1) Extracts from the secret letter of the Governor-General Zaborovsky to the Prosecutor General Count A.N.
+Samoilov in connection with the arrest of the monk Abel dated February 19, 1796.
+2) The protocol of the interrogation of Abel dated March 5, 1796 in the Secret Expedition.
 Investigator A. Makarov.
 3) Judgment about the conclusion of Abel in the Shlisselburg fortress.
-4) Rescript of Emperor Paul to Prosecutor General Prince A.B.
-Kurakin on the release of Abel from the Shlisselburg Fortress dated December 14, 1796.
+4) Rescript of Emperor Paul to Prosecutor General Prince A. B. Kurakin on the release of Abel from the Shlisselburg Fortress dated December 14, 1796.
 5) Excerpts from Abel's letters to Emperor Paul, Prince A. B. Kurakin, Metropolitan Ambrose.
-6) Excerpts from letters from Metropolitan Ambrose of St. Petersburg to Prosecutor General Obolyaninov dated March 19 and May 29, 1800 and from other letters and documents.
+6) Excerpts from letters from Metropolitan Ambrose of St. Petersburg to Prosecutor General Obolyaninov dated March 19 and May 29, 1800, and from other letters and documents.

-The author also points to Abel's treatises at his disposal: 1) “The Legend of the Being, which is the being of God and the Divine,” 2) “Genesis Book One,” 3) “The Church Requirements of the Monk Abel,” as well as 12 letters from Abel to the Countess P. A. Potemkina for 1815-1816 and Abel's letter to V. F. Kovalev, manager of Countess P. A. Potemkina's factory in Glushkov.
-Excerpts from letters to Countess P.A.Potyomkina are cited.
+The author also points to the treatises of Abel at his disposal: 1) “The Tale of the Being, which is the Being of God and the Divine”, 2) “Genesis book one”, 3) “Church needs of the monk Abel”, as well as 12 letters from Abel to the Countess P. A. Potemkina for 1815–1816 and Abel’s letter to V. F. Kovalev, manager of the factory of Countess P. A. Potemkina in Glushkovo.
+Excerpts from letters to Countess P. A. Potemkina are given.

-V) Another issue of the journal “Russkaya Starina” publishes documents collected by NP Rozanov: 1) An exposition of the contents of the Consistory's certificate to St. Philaret, Metropolitan of Moscow about the monk Abel from 1823.
-2) The order of St. Philaret on the appointment of the monk Abel to the Vysotsky monastery in Serpukhov from 6 October.
-1823 3) Copies of Abel's letters to a certain Anna Tikhonovna and the spiritual father Dorimedont, 1826.
-4) Statement of the report on the escape of Abel from the Vysotsky monastery and statement of the content of other documents.
+AT) Another issue of the Russkaya Starina magazine publishes documents collected by N.P.
+Rozanov: 1) An exposition of the contents of the Consistory's reference to St. Philaret, Metropolitan of Moscow on the monk Abel, dated 1823.
+2) Order of St. Philaret on the appointment of the monk Abel in the Vysotsky Monastery in Serpukhov dated October 6.
+1823 3) Copies of Abel's letters to a certain Anna Tikhonovna and spiritual father Dorimedont, 1826.
+4) Statement of the report on the escape of Abel from the Vysotsky Monastery and a statement of the content of other documents.

 3) Publications of historians based on the analysis of documents

-A) The book of M. N. Gernett "The History of the Tsar's Prison" (T. 1), which sets out some information about Abel, extracted from the "Case of the peasant Vasily Vasilyev, who was in the Kostroma province in the Babaevsky monastery" (Archive of the era of feudalism and serfdom.
-VII . № 2881) (p.
+AND) M. N. Gernet’s book “The History of the Tsar’s Prison” (T. 1), which contains some information about Abel, taken from “The Case of the Peasant Vasily Vasiliev, who was in the Kostroma province in the Babaevsky Monastery” (Archive of the era of feudalism and serfdom.
+VII .
+No. 2881) (p.
 109) and documentary data from the archives of the Savior-Euthymius Monastery in Suzdal (p.
 174).

-B) Important information about the date of Abel's death is given in the work of A.S.
-Prugavin, who for the first time published secret documents about the prisoners of the Savior-Euthymius Monastery in Suzdal.
+B) Important information about the date of Abel's death is given in the work of A. S. Prugavin, who first published secret documents about the prisoners of the Spaso-Evfimiev Monastery in Suzdal.

-2. Arrests and predictions.
-Documentary data
+2. Arrests and predictions. documentary data

 As for the subsequent conclusions, the published documentary materials concerning the causes and circumstances of these events, as well as the life of Abel in general, are very scarce.
 Here is what we know from the published documents in connection with the circumstances of these arrests.

-Abel's second imprisonment in May 1800 followed as a result of the discovery under scandalous circumstances during his presence in the Valaam Monastery of a certain “book” and “leaflet” written by him (report of Metropolitan Ambrose of St. Petersburg to Prosecutor General Obolyaninov).
-After getting acquainted with the contents of this leaflet, the Obolyaninovs were followed by the highest order (from Paul I) about the imprisonment of Abel in the Peter and Paul Fortress.
-As the anonymous author of the article in the "Russian Archive" writes - "It is likely that Abel's prediction about the death of Paul the First belongs to this time."
-There is no evidence of this prediction and information about the true reasons for bringing Abel from the Valaam Monastery to St. Petersburg and about his imprisonment this time in the published documents.
+Abel’s secondary conclusion in May 1800 followed the discovery in him, under scandalous circumstances, during his presence in the Valaam Monastery of a certain “book” and “leaf” written by himself (report of Metropolitan Ambrose of St. Petersburg to Prosecutor General Obolyaninov).
+After reading the contents of this leaflet, Obolyaninov followed the highest command (by Paul I) to imprison Abel in the Peter and Paul Fortress.
+As the anonymous author of the article writes in the Russian Archive, “Probably, Abel’s prediction about the death of Paul the First refers to this time.”
+There is no evidence of this prediction and information about the true reasons for bringing Abel from the Valaam Monastery to St. Petersburg and about his conclusion this time in the published documents.

 3. Predictions and arrests.
-Memories of contemporaries
+Memoirs of contemporaries

 The memoirs of contemporaries give us the following picture of the life and predictions of the monk Abel.

-In the stories of Ermolov we read: “Returning to Kostroma, Abel also predicted the day and hour of the death of the Emperor Paul.
-Conscientious and noble police officer, lieutenant colonel Ustin Semenovich Yarlykov<…>hastened to inform Ermolov about it.
-Everything Abel predicted literally came true. " Literally the same is read in D. Davydov's memoirs.
-In Engelhardt's memoirs, we read: “After the death of the Empress (Catherine), the emperor ordered, freeing him, to present to him; then he predicted to him how long his reign would last, the sovereign at the same moment ordered him to be imprisoned in the fortress again ”.
-The circumstances of Abel's second conclusion were completely different, as we saw above when analyzing documentary materials.
-In the memoirs of M. V. Tolstoy - “At dinner at the Kostroma governor Lumpa, Abel predicted the time and details of the death of Emperor Paul.
-The soothsayer imprisoned in the Shlisselburg fortress was soon released with the same rights. ” As it turned out above from the documents, Abel was imprisoned in the Peter and Paul Fortress under Paul I and from there he went not to freedom with his previous rights, but to the Solovetsky Monastery, where he remained for some time, perhaps about six months in prison.
+In Yermolov's stories we read: “Returning to Kostroma, Abel also predicted the day and hour of the death of Emperor Paul.
+Conscientious and noble police officer, Lieutenant Colonel Ustin Semenovich Yarlykov<…>hastened to inform Yermolov about this.
+Everything predicted by Abel literally came true.
+Literally, we read the same thing in the memoirs of D. Davydov.
+In Engelhardt’s memoirs we read: then he predicted to him how long his reign would last, the sovereign at the same moment ordered him to be again imprisoned in a fortress.
+The circumstances of Abel's second imprisonment were completely different, as we saw above in the analysis of documentary materials.
+In the memoirs of M.V.
+Tolstoy - “At dinner at the Kostroma governor Lumpa, Abel predicted the time and details of the death of Emperor Paul.
+The soothsayer imprisoned in the Shlisselburg fortress was soon released with the same rights.
+As it turned out above from the documents, under Paul I, Abel was planted in the Peter and Paul Fortress and from there he went not to freedom with the same rights, but in conclusion to the Solovetsky Monastery, where he stayed for some more time, perhaps about six months in prison.

-“A few years later, Abel again prophesied about the entry of Napoleonic hordes into Russia and the burning of Moscow.
-For this prediction, he was imprisoned in the Solovetsky Monastery, but from there he managed to be released, using the patronage of Prince A. N. Golitsyn, the constant patron of the Quakers, Illuminati, Freemasons and other mystical persons, ”wrote M. V. Tolstoy.
-LN Engelhardt: “A year before the French attack, Abel appeared before the emperor and predicted that the French would enter Russia, take Moscow and burn it.
-The Emperor again ordered to put him in the fortress.
-After expelling the enemies, he was released. " As follows from the documents, Abel was released in 1812 not from the fortress, but from the Solovetsky monastery.
-“Monk Abel, who predicted the capture of Moscow by the French, said that the time would come when the monks would be driven into several monasteries, and other monasteries would be destroyed,” wrote Saint Ignatius (Brianchaninov).
-Finally, we repeat once again that, according to the anonymous author of the article, Abel predicted the capture of Moscow by the French long before the invasion, for which he was sent to Solovki for many years of imprisonment (see above).
-Again, in the memoirs of contemporaries, we do not find a single direct evidence of prediction, and we find contradictions in the information provided and inconsistency with the facts of the information provided.
+“A few years later, Abel again made a prophecy about the entry of the Napoleonic hordes into Russia and the burning of Moscow.
+For this prediction, he was imprisoned in the Solovetsky Monastery, but from there he managed to be released, using the patronage of Prince A.N.
+Golitsyn, the constant patron of Quakers, Illuminati, Freemasons and other mystical persons, ”wrote M.V.
+Tolstoy.
+L. N. Engelhardt: “A year before the French attack, Abel appeared before the emperor and predicted that the French would enter Russia, take Moscow and burn it.
+The sovereign again ordered to put him in the fortress.
+After the expulsion of the enemies, he was released.
+As follows from the documents, Abel was released in 1812 not from the fortress, but from the Solovetsky Monastery.
+“Monk Abel, who predicted the capture of Moscow by the French, said that the time would come when the monks would be driven to several monasteries, and other monasteries would be destroyed,” wrote St. Ignatius (Bryanchaninov).
+Finally, we repeat once again that, according to the anonymous author of the article, Abel predicted the capture of Moscow by the French long before the invasion, for which he was sent to Solovki for many years in prison (see above).
+Again, in the memoirs of contemporaries we do not find a single direct evidence of the prediction and we find contradictions in the information given and inconsistency with the facts of the information given.

-“He (Abel) submitted an application for admission to the Serpukhov Vysotsky monastery, where he entered on October 24, 1823.
-Soon, a new prediction of Abel was announced in Moscow - about the imminent death of Alexander I, about the accession to the throne of Nikolai Pavlovich and about the revolt on December 14.
-This time, the soothsayer was left without pursuit.
-His last prophecy came true, like the previous ones ”- wrote M. V. Tolstoy.
-According to Engelhardt, "since 1820 no one has seen him (Abel) anymore, and it is not known where he went."
-There is no mention of this prediction in the memoirs of Davydov and Ermolov.
-Again we see contradictions in the information and the lack of direct evidence.
+“He (Abel) applied for admission to the Serpukhov Vysotsky Monastery, where he entered on October 24, 1823.
+Soon, Abel's new prediction was spread around Moscow - about the imminent death of Alexander I, about the accession to the throne of Nikolai Pavlovich and about the riot on December 14th.
+This time the soothsayer was left without persecution.
+His last prophecy came true, like the previous ones, ”wrote M.V.
+Tolstoy.
+According to Engelhardt, “since 1820, no one has seen him (Abel) anymore, and it is not known where he went.”
+There is no mention of this prediction in the memoirs of Davydov and Yermolov.
+Again we see contradictions in the information and the absence of direct evidence.

 5) Prediction about the years of the reign of Nicholas I

-“Abel was in Moscow during the accession to the throne of Nicholas; he then announced about him: “The serpent will live thirty years,” wrote D. Davydov.
+“Abel was in Moscow during the accession to the throne of Nicholas; he then announced about him: “The serpent will live for thirty years,” wrote D. Davydov.
 Other writers of memoirs do not mention this fact.

 6) Prediction about one circumstance of the coronation of Nicholas I

-As we saw from the memoirs of contemporaries and from published documents, little is reliably known about the predictions of the monk Abel and about his personality in general.
-And nevertheless, on the basis of the most thoroughly published materials of the case of the Secret Expedition of 1796, his writings and some other materials, it is possible to form a fairly accurate idea of the personality of this person.
+As we have seen from the memoirs of contemporaries and from published documents, little is reliably known about the predictions of the monk Abel and, in general, about his personality.
+Nevertheless, on the basis of the most detailed published materials of the case of the Secret Expedition of 1796, his writings and some other materials, one can get a fairly accurate idea of \u200b\u200bthe personality of this person.

 4. True face